MaestosoToad/myFirstTypescript/README.md

 # Typescript Calculator
-This is the repository to manage a typescript package using github.
+This is the repository to manage a typescript package.

 This package will include the funtionallities of a calculator